Verify Ecological Outcomes With Confidence

 What EOV Measures

-EOV assesses land health through the Four Ecosystem Processes—the fundamental mechanisms identified by Holistic Management that govern the function of every ecosystem on Earth.
+EOV assesses land health through the Four Ecosystem Processes — the fundamental mechanisms identified by Holistic Management that govern the function of every ecosystem on Earth.
+Learning to read these processes is learning to read the land itself.

 Water Cycle